July 4, 2007

 The Alkacon OpenCms Enterprise Extensions (also called OCEE) are a commercial extension for OpenCms.
 Alkacon OCEE adds features to OpenCms that are often required for running OpenCms in a medium or large Enterprise, where data consistency, security and failover are highly important.

-Highlight of the international user conference and expo will be the release of OpenCms 9.5.
+Highlight of the international user conference and expo will be the introduction of OpenCms 10.
 OpenCms Days will be the perfect opportunity to exchange experiences around OpenCms with high profile participants and speakers from all over the world.

 Visit this 2 day conference and expo to meet and mingle with leading OpenCms experts and other OpenCms users.